azarboon/cheat-sheet-aws/README.md

 1. Snowball Edge: It's fast, cost effective and provides local processing.
 Compute Optimized provides 39.5 TB of storage (no SSD).
 Storage Optimized provides 80 TB of storage.
 Use Schema Conversion Tool (SCT) **to extract and load data locally** onto edge devices.
 Then you ship devices to AWS, and AWS automatically loads them into S3.
 Then, you can use Database Migration Service (DMS) to transfer data into target stores.
 Also remember that you can't directly copy data from Snowball Edge devices into AWS Glacier; instead Snowball -> S3 life cycle policy -> Glacier.
 2. Direct connect: It provides a **private connection** but needs few weeks for provisioning.
 3. Internet / VPN: good use case if you have immediate need and low to modest bandwidth requirements.
 Aas a rule of thumb, remember that transfering 100 TB over 50 Mbit/s connection takes around 180 days.

-### Encryption

-By default, Key Management Service (KMS) enforces 30 days of waiting period before deleting a customer master key; key's status is "pending" during the time.

-#### S3

-* In client side encryption: Clients encrypts data and uploads the encrypted data to S3; S3 is not aware of the key.
-* In server side encryption, client requests Amazon to encrypt & decrypt the keys.
-It can be done with:
-  * S3-Managed Keys (SSE-S3): uses AES-256 and each object is en-crypted with a unique key.
-  * KMS keys (SSE-KMS): Similar to SSE-S3 but has additional benefits; it separates permissions for KMS keys so enables additional protection and **audit** trail.
-  * Customer-Provided Keys (SSE-C): customer manages the keys and Amazon S3 manages the encryption process.

 ### AWS Organizations